kikkipedia/Beersports/README.md

 This application is a game for random pub hopping in Gothenburg by tram using React and Västtrafik Resrobot API.

 ## Setup & installation
+Clone this repository.
+You will need `node` and `npm` installed globally on your machine.

-In the project directory, you can run: `npm start` wich runs the app in the development mode.<br />
+Then in the project directory, run `npm install`.
+Run `npm start`.
+This will start the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.<br />